daryl-g/30-Days-of-Game-Dev-Challenge/devlog.md

 - The `UV Editing` tab in Blender is useful for mapping the texture to the model/mesh.

 ## Day 12

+- Woah!
+Not adjusting the camera rotation right makes it look super dizzy.
+- It is also kinda hard (_but not too hard!_) to get the camera rotation right.
+Luckily, there is the tutorial in Godot's official [doc](https://docs.godotengine.org/en/stable/tutorials/3d/using_transforms.html#setting-information)!
+- Camera rotating in 3D is one thing, now I have to orient the player's movement to match where the camera is looking at.
+- It is really hard to do this ^, but this [guide](https://kidscancode.org/godot_recipes/4.x/3d/assets/character_controller/index.html#movement) helped me a lot.
+If they say "kids can code" then I should be able to do this...

+### Some learning notes

+- For camera rotation in 3D, it is probably best to use `Transform3D` instead of relying on traditional calculations.
+- `Vector3` is really important for working with 3D stuff.

+## Day 13

 - Continue [here](https://docs.godotengine.org/en/stable/tutorials/3d/procedural_geometry/index.html)!